-Field Day 2018 was held at the Cleveland County Red Cross, 1205 Halley Dr, Norman, OK.
-We operated as class 2F, with a CW transmitter in a tent and an SSB transmitter in the radio room.
+SCARS Field Day 2018 was held on June 23-24, 2018, at the Cleveland County Red Cross building located at 1205 Halley Dr in Norman, OK.
+We operated as a Class 2F designation, with a CW transmitter in a tent and an SSB transmitter in the radio room.
 In addition, we had a free VHF transmitter running on 6 meters in the radio room with the SSB folks.
 And, our Get-On-The-Air (GOTA) transmitter was located in the lobby of the building.

-The GOTA station used three sections of chain link fence rail as a vertical.
-This antenna had a tuner at the base, and 300′ of RG-6 cable running back to the shack.
-This antenna was northeast of the building.
+The GOTA station used three sections of chain link fence rail as a homebrew vertical antenna located on the northeast side of the building.
+This antenna had a tuner located at the base giving it the capability of multi-band operation.
+The antenna was fed with 300′ of RG-6 cable running back to the shack.

 Lots of bad weather this year.
 We took a direct strike to the incoming power pole which took down Phase A in the building.
 Some quick rewiring and we were back in operation.
 12 hours later the three transformers were replaced while we switched to battery power to continue transmitting on the 6 meter rig.